rutar-academic/rutar.org/content/writing/oath_dice_and_combat_odds/index.md

 Note this does not account for the case where you roll well beyond the defensive strength, but still need to sacrifice units because of skulls.
 To get an idea of what these numbers look like for certain defensive unit counts, I've included 3 additional tables at the end of this article.

-Note that certain cards, such as _Rangers_ and _Kindred Warriors_, also allow the attacker to roll without sacrificing units from double sword dice rolls.
+Certain cards, such as _Rangers_ and _Kindred Warriors_, also allow the attacker to roll without sacrificing units from double sword dice rolls.
 <figure>
 <img src="rangers_oath_card.webp" alt="Rangers Oath card">
 <img src="kindred_warriors_oath_card.webp" alt="Kindred Warriors Oath card">